 The preparation of these unaudited interim consolidated financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported in the unaudited interim consolidated financial statements and accompanying notes.
 These estimates have a direct effect on the measurement of transactions and balances recognized in the unaudited interim consolidated financial statements.
 Actual results could differ from these estimates.
 The Company has also made judgments, aside from those that involve estimates, in the process of applying the accounting policies.
 These judgments can have an effect on the amounts recognized in the unaudited interim consolidated financial statements.
-Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.

-FOR THE PERIOD ENDED NOVEMBER 30, 2018 (Expressed in Canadian Dollars)
+FOR THE PERIOD ENDED FEBRUARY 28, 2019 (Expressed in Canadian Dollars)